electricaio/services/README.md

 # Running the services cluster locally
 ## Start the cluster
-$ ./deploy/docker/build.sh -p dev
+`$ ./deploy/docker/build.sh -p dev`

-$ docker-compose -f deploy/docker-compose/cluster.yml -f deploy/docker-compose/cluster.dev.yml up
+`$ docker-compose -f deploy/docker-compose/cluster.yml -f deploy/docker-compose/cluster.dev.yml up`

 You will be able to access the services using the url: [http://localhost:8080/swagger](http://localhost:8080/swagger)

 ## Remove containers and drop db
-$ docker-compose -f deploy/docker-compose/cluster.yml -f deploy/docker-compose/cluster.dev.yml down
+`$ docker-compose -f deploy/docker-compose/cluster.yml -f deploy/docker-compose/cluster.dev.yml down`

+# Micro services
+This is a multi-module gradle build with each microservice running in it's own module.
+Each microservice has 3 major sub-modules and can be found in the root folder:<br/>
+`<service-name>-service-api`<br/>
+`<service-name>-service`<br/>

 # Questions?
 Head to slack channel [dev-backend](https://electricaio.slack.com/messages/CDAG9KTUN/) to get your questions answered.